mpneuried/tcs_mail_node_client/README.md

 *( Mail )*: The `Mail` object self for chaining.

 #### `Mail.subject( subject [, charset ] )`

 Set the subject of this mail.

-If set to null subject will be cleared
+**NOTE: This subject has to be set. otherwise an error will be thrown during send**

 **arguments**